johnhocknell/cool_roofs_detection/README.md

-# cool_roofs_detection
+# Cool Roofs Detection

-The following is the list of packages required to be installed for this project, they are the only packages I needed to pip-install in order to run the demo code.
-If you want to follow along with my Open Data Week 2025 Demonstration, please make sure you have Jupyter Notebook and are working in a Python 3 environment.
-Then pip-install the following:
+This project uses machine learning to detect cool or warm rooftops in New York City using orthoimagery and building footprints.
+If you want to follow along with my NYC OpenData Week 2025 Demonstration download the demo folder from this repository and open the demo.ipynb file.
+Please ensure you have Jupyter Notebook and are working in a Python 3 environment.
+Then pip-install the following list of packages required to be installed for this project, they are the only packages I needed to run the demo code:

 rasterio
 pyshp